 First developed in 2011, WooCommerce was designed for WordPress themes to combine content management with selling features.
 Open-source eCommerce plug-in that’s perfect option for those who want complete control over their store’s appearance, customer experience, and data management.

 What are the pros and cons with WooCommerce?

 - WooCommerce is fully customisable, making it a great choice for those looking for a custom web design.

 - It comes with a product-focused backend and offers many plugins that are mostly one-off costs or can even be free.

 - WooCommerce is an excellent consideration for SEO

 One of the largest benefits of WooCommerce is you own the site code and data and as it’s an open source.
-There are many experienced web development agencies who can help with advanced integrations or updates needed.
+Find an experienced web development agency who can help with advanced integrations or updates needed.

 - It doesn’t come with a base reporting system.
 You’ll have to use Google Analytics and more advanced integrations to get a similar dashboard to Shopify.

 - The backend isn’t as “pretty” as Shopify as it’s more product-focused.